TV vs. Reality: Criminal Justice Programs Offer a Real-World View

 According to the U.S. Bureau of Labor Statistics, job openings in probation and correctional treatment are usually "plentiful" given the specialized skills necessary to succeed in the field.

 Criminology gets at the root of criminal behavior, focusing on both science and psychology.
 This concentration is a deeper dive into the factors that draw someone into a criminal lifestyle and make it so difficult to get out.

-Since this concentration studies the larger context of crime, your degree can add value to a wide range of careers, including social work, juvenile justice, child/family services, and parole and probation.
+Since this concentration studies the larger context of crime, your degree will add value to a wide range of careers, including social work, juvenile justice, child/family services, and parole and probation.
 Depending on your field, you may use your skills to analyze systems and organizations and get at the root of criminal issues.

 Homeland Security and Counterterrorism

 You need only turn on the news to hear the latest stories of global and domestic terrorism.
 The highly focused concentration in homeland security and counterterrorism at SNHU will give you a deep understanding of this rapidly growing field.
 By building the strong analytical and policy skills the industry requires, you could start or enhance a career as an intelligence analyst, an investigator, a federal agent, or even a dispute resolution specialist.